jcame/Fastq_2_zOTUtable/README.md

 ```
 chmod 775 usearchv11***
 ```
-4) You can also download our adapted databases versions of EZTaxon, GreenGenes & RDP
+4) You can also download our adapted databases versions of EZTaxon, GreenGenes & RDP, as well as example 16S rRNA v3-region data
 ```
 www.zenobo.org
 ```